 Winegrowers working together is not something new.
 But it has been a long time since Australia has seen such an exciting wine collective involving iconic chefs and famous grape growers.
 The aim of The Group is found in their mantra, ‘collectively better’.
 The great advantage of a collective such as this is that, not only does it ensure fair reward for the growers, it “facilitates the sharing of knowledge and expertise to ensure vineyards thrive and grow”.
 The reward to the consumer is in the bottle as they also help to support some of the country’s top grape growers.

-Most winelovers in Australia will be familiar with the fine offerings from such producers as Mike Press in the Adelaide Hills and the Paxton family in McLaren Vale.
+Most winelovers in Australia will be familiar with the fine offerings from such producers as the Paxton family in McLaren Vale.
 As with a great many growers, they also offer grapes to those requiring them.
-The Group has access to the finest grapes from around 100 growers across Australia, including from internationally famous wine growing districts.
+This includes The Group, who source grapes from around 100 growers across Australia, including from internationally famous wine growing districts.
 From this, a new range of wines has emerged.
 These wines are available from both Liquorland and First Choice Liquor Market.

 At this stage, The Group has focused largely on varietal offerings with their McLaren Vale shiraz called ‘The Murder’; a grenache named ‘The Quiver’, also from McLaren Vale; and a pinot noir from the Adelaide Hills they have dubbed ‘The Shadow’.
 There is also a blend, called the ‘Grower Blend’, which is also from McLaren Vale.
 Their flagship is again from McLaren Vale, a shiraz called ‘The Siege’ and the vintages vary across the range.

 For these releases, we are able to enjoy the fruits of the labours of some of our most highly respected growers.
-Mike, Judy and James Press have several decades of experience growing pinot noir in the Adelaide Hills.
 The grenache for ‘The Quiver’ comes from the Wilpena Vineyard, and is grown by Dave and Jen Wright.
 The ‘Fever’ comes from a traditional mixed farm run by Rob and Julie Symonds, from which is sourced merlot, mourvedre and cabernet.
 ‘The Murder’ is from the 3rd generation McLaren Vale growers, Brain and Valerie Cameron, the family having more than 70 years experience growing the finest shiraz.

 Finally, ‘The Siege’ hails from one of Australia’s best known biodynamic growers, the Paxton family.
 David and Ang Paxton purchased their first vineyard in the McLaren Vale region in 1979 and have been growing grapes using biodynamic practices since 2004.
 To round it all off, The Group winemaker, Marnie Roberts, comes from a grapegrowing family and spent much of her childhood playing amongst the vines.